IT security in hybrid working models

 Access management for employees

 Another security precaution is the individual assignment of rights for individual users or user roles.
-With Single Sign On (SSO), access rights can be granted or revoked with little effort.
+With Single Sign On (SSO), access rights can be assigned or withdrawn with little effort.
 At the same time, the IT department always knows which employee has access to which data.
 For users, SSO offers the advantage of having access to all relevant applications and services with just one account.

-To prevent identity theft, multifactor authentication provides additional security when logging in.
-By confirming one's identity multiple times, it is ensured that it is actually the person one is claiming to be.
+To prevent identity theft, multi-factor authentication provides additional security when logging in.
+Multiple confirmation of your identity ensures that you are actually the person you claim to be.

-In a hybrid working world, the human factor will play an even more important role in the future with regard to IT security.
-Companies can reduce avoidable risks through targeted training on the topic of IT & data security, the safe use of end devices and the protection of personal data.
-This is because regular learning units not only create an awareness of potential dangers, but also provide the workforce with suitable tools to deal with the risks appropriately.
+In a hybrid working environment, the human factor will play an even more important role with regard to IT security in the future.
+Companies can reduce avoidable risks by providing targeted training on IT and data security, the secure use of end devices and the protection of personal data.
+This is because regular training sessions not only create an awareness of potential dangers, but also provide employees with the right tools to deal with the risks appropriately.

-The following measures can already achieve an adequate level of protection in the home office:
+The following measures can already achieve an appropriate level of protection in the home office:

 - Protect WLAN networks with a password